santipe83/peps_download/README.md

  - `python ./peps_download.py  -c S2 --lon 1 --lat 43.5 -a peps.txt -d 2015-11-01 -f 2015-12-01 -o 51`

  which downloads the Sentinel-2 products above --lon 1 --lat 43.5 (~Toulouse), acquired in November 2015 from orbit path number 51 only.
+ - `python ./peps_download.py  -c S2 --lon 1 --lat 43.5 -a peps.txt -d 2015-11-01 -f 2015-12-01 --amalthee`

+ which downloads the Sentinel-2 products above --lon 1 --lat 43.5 (~Toulouse), acquired in November 2015 using the Amalthee API for CNES-HPC, which tranfers data directly from a buffer disk (GPFS)
 ### for Sentinel-1
 - `python ./peps_download.py  -c S1 --lonmin 1 --lonmax 2 --latmin 43 --latmax 44 -a peps.txt -d 2015-11-01 -f 2015-12-01`